-Optionally, a VIL template may extend another VIL template, i.e., reusing and extending production strategies by overriding (akin to object-oriented languages).
+Optionally, a VTL template may extend another VTL template, i.e., reusing and extending production strategies by overriding (akin to object-oriented languages).

-The VIL template language particularly aims at supporting generative and manipulative instantiation of generic artefacts.
-Therefore, the VIL template language provides capabilities for easily specifying and generating contents.
+VTL particularly aims at supporting generative and manipulative instantiation of generic artifacts.
+Therefore, the VTL provides capabilities for easily specifying and generating contents.
 However, as usual in software development, also VIL templates shall be formatted properly.
-In order to distinguish between intended formatting and whitespaces that shall not occur in the target artefact (fragment), the VIL template language is able to take the actual indentation into account (as specified in the indent annotation).
+In order to distinguish between intended formatting and whitespaces that shall not occur in the target artifact (fragment), the VIL template language is able to take the actual indentation into account (as specified in the indent annotation).
 Taking the formatting of the templates into account avoids postprocessing of the results, e.g., by formatting mechanisms [2].
 We will discuss the indentation processing of the VIL template language as part of the content statements in Section 3.2.8.6.

 Akin to programming languages, VIL templates may contain (global) variable declarations as well as sub-templates (similar to methods in object-oriented programming languages or functions in the structured programming paradigm).